paulkwchoi92/RobbinFood/README.md

 ### The Gist

 RobbinFood will be a fullstack clone of [Robinhood](https://robinhood.com).
-This site will follow along the same operation as Robinhood with a twist that User will be given fake money to practice investing with real time data.
-Users will be able to discover insteresting articles/pages online and save them to boards with custom categories.
-Users may also follow the profiles of other users to gain inspiration and new ideas.
+This site will follow along the same operation as Robinhood with a twist that User will be given fake money to practice investing with real time data. as.

-### Background and Overview

-Pinergy lets users curate their feed with images leading to articles Pinergy is a visual discovery engine for finding ideas like recipes, home and style inspiration, and more.

-Home feed is the center of Pinergy.
-It's where you'll find ideas, or Pins, with recommendations based on user's interests, as well as what people user follows on Pinergy are saving.
+### Site Features

+- Account creation/User authentication
+- Detailed information and performance charts for over 8000 publically    traded stocks
+- Real-time stock data provided by the WorldTradingData
+- Interactive, time-sentitive chart rendering using Moment.js and Recharts
+- Relevant business and individual stock-related news provided by the News API
+- Ability to add to and remove stocks from a user's watchlist
+- Ability to 'buy' and 'sell' stocks within RobbinFood's environment.

 ### Features/Core Functionalities

-#### \* Sign Up and Login
+#### \* Rechart

-The user can signup for Pinergy using email, password(entered twice) and age.
-They are also asked to input their country, language and at least 5 interests after they sign up.
 ![Pinergy Signup Page](https://github.com/drexel-ue/pinergy/blob/master/signup1.png)

 ![Pinergy Signup Page2](https://github.com/drexel-ue/pinergy/blob/master/signup2.png)

-#### \* Discover feed on home page
+#### \* Profile Page

 Home page shows a number of images(pins) based on user's areas of interests ( User inputs at least 5 interests during sign-up).
 ![Pinergy Home Page](https://github.com/drexel-ue/pinergy/blob/master/home.png)

-#### \* Pins
+#### \* Stocks Show

 Pins are ideas that people on Pinergy find and save from around the web.
 Each Pin links back to the website it was saved from.
 If the user's clicks through the Pin, user can learn how to make it or where to buy it.
 ![Pin Page](https://github.com/drexel-ue/pinergy/blob/master/pin.png)

-#### \* Boards

 The Pins users save live on your boards.
 Users can name boards and arrange them on their profile however they want.
 They can invite other people on Pinterest to collaborate on their boards to find even more ideas.
 ![Board Page](https://github.com/drexel-ue/pinergy/blob/master/profile.png)

-#### Simple web scraper
+### Difficulties and Solution

+#### \* Creating Custom algorithm for User Profile Page
 ```javascript
 const puppeteer = require("puppeteer");